Dans-labs/formats/source/fileFormats/pdfa.md

 that were created entirely on a computer (“born digital”).
 For digitized documents PDF/A-1b is a suitable format.

-PDF viewers are pretty much part of the operating system nowadays, but if not, the Adobe Reader can be downloaded for free.
+[=pdf] viewers are pretty much part of the operating system nowadays, but if not, the Adobe Reader can be downloaded for free.
-Facilities to create PDF are near universal, because either the operating system or many applications let you "print" files as PDF.
+Facilities to create [=pdf] are near universal, because either the operating system or many applications let you "print" files as [=pdf].
 For example, Microsoft Word.
-Excel, and Powerpoint let you export documents as PDF, and so do the open source office suites such as [LibreOffice]({{libreoffice}}) and the
+Excel, and Powerpoint let you export documents as [=pdf], and so do the open source office suites such as [LibreOffice]({{libreoffice}}) and the
 Mac programs Pages, Numbers and KeyNote.